knative/test-infra/images/README.md

 ## Building and publishing a new image

 To build and push a new image, you can run `make push` from an image directory.
-This should only be done once a PR is approved and from the master branch.
+This should only be done once a PR is approved and from the default branch.

 Users typically keep their working directory at the repo root and run relative make commands, like `make -C images/prow-tests push`, but for brevity's sake